 Side Effects of Disconnecting the Cars Battery

 Therefore, when you reconnect the battery and confirm the reset procedure, you’ll find the engine idle erratic for several drive cycles.
 The transmission shifts can also feel different from the last time you drove it.
-This is because the shift point data is gone along with the check engine light code.
+This is because the shift point data collected from the transmission speed sensor is gone along with the check engine light code.

 This problem is short-term and will correct itself after driving the car at highway speeds.
 Also note if the check engine light comes back on after this reset procedure you have a hard failure code.
 This is when a malfunction is constant and needs further diagnosis.

 So to review you do have a few options for resetting your check engine light, but the easiest way is to use an auto scan tool.
 To the left is one of the cheaper Bluetooth scanners on the market.
 The 34t5 Bluetooth OBDII scanner for Android devices works great, but you have to get an app from the play store to make it work.
 I think the best one they call Torque Pro and it’s $5.